FlorianS4/project_4_django/README.md

 ![Footer mobile view](/docs/readme-images/footer-mobile.png)

-- The footer has a link to my GitHub aswell as links to popular social media sides.
+- The footer has a link to my GitHub as well as links to popular social media sites.

 ### Main Page
 #### Gamecrit Banner